seanwest1/seanwest1.github.io/_posts/2025-06-27-Media-centre-series-part-one-Bad-Omens.md

 Then, weirdly, the thing just worked.
 First time... **Bad omen**.
 It never just works; I'd be paying for this somehow.

 I had my setup guides open, and everything was going well.
 The **terminal** (where you give commands and receive output from the computer) was cooperating.
 And if I really got stuck, I could dump the error message into ChatGPT.

+I got into a **flow state**, having so much fun that I didn't realize how late it was getting.
+I set up a basic **firewall** because a guide suggested it, installed a program to make it easier to transfer files from other computers, and then finally installed a **media player** program.
+I tested it out with some files on a USB.

+I can't emphasize how strange it was that it just worked.

+**And then my luck had run out.
+The tide was turning.
+I had gotten my feet wet in the seemingly safe rock pools, not thinking I'd have to swim.**

+I had skipped a step in the firewall setup because I didn't understand it...
+Now I couldn't transfer media from my laptop to the Pi because of that very same firewall.

+I went back and read what the guide said.
+It was fixable.

+**I turned around to look at the sea; the horizon was gone.
+Next I knew, I was smashed back into hard, rocky reality.**

+I heard my son start crying out, confused and congested.
+He had only gone to bed so easily because he was worn out from a day at childcare and a virus he'd picked up there.

+I had to abandon my project for the night just as I worked out what I'd done wrong.

+The next day was only made possible though caffeine and strategic pushup `breaks`.